wwalexander/wikipath/README.md

 Usage
 -----

-    wikipath [title] [title]
+    wikipath title title

-wikipath finds the shortest path from the Wikipedia article specified by the first title to the Wikipedia article specified by the second title.
+wikipath finds a shortest path from the Wikipedia article named by the first title to the Wikipedia article named by the second title.